- What is the role of an estate agent?

 - Should You Choose an Estate Agent Based on Cost?

 Is hiring an estate agent worth it?
 What jobs do they perform and how can it help expedite the sale or purchase of your home?
+How do estate agentc calculate their fees?
 Keep reading for an estate agent overview and fee guide that’ll help you make an informed decision.

 1. What is the Role of an Estate Agent?